serverless/serverless/docs/guide/custom-provider-resources.md

 into the `Resources` section.

 ## Adding custom IAM role statements
 If you want to give permission to your functions to access certain resources on your AWS account, you can add custom IAM role statements to your service by adding the statements in the `iamRoleStatements` array in the `provider` object.
+As those statements will be merged into the CloudFormation template you can use Join, Ref or any other CloudFormation method or feature.
 Here's an example:

 ```yml
 # serverless.yml